NWChemEx/PluginPlay/dox/mainpage.md

 - [Advanced App Workflow](dox/AdvancedAppFlow.md) details the app lifecycle in much greater detail to ensure users can get the most out of their apps
+- [AppInfo API](dox/AppInfoAPI.md) details about the available meta-data options for an app
 - [Setting Parameters](dox/parameters.md) details the types of parameters available and the features provided by the Parameters class